 Strengths and limitations

 The strengths of our study included the largest population with underweight (BMI <18.5 kg/m2, 3% of the total study population, n=1,154).
-We have first considered the obesity paradox in Asian patients with AF receiving OACs.
-Although obesity is less prevalent in Asians compared to non-Asians, this cohort contains 19,512 obese patients and it reaches up to 45% of the total study population.
+Although obesity is less prevalent in Asians compared to non-Asians, this cohort contains 19,512 obese patients, up to 45% of the total study population.
 However, this study had several limitations.
-First, the study population was collected retrospectively from the administrative database.
+First, the study population was collected retrospectively from an administrative database.
 Although the use of a nationwide administrative database has increased for clinical research, these studies are potentially susceptible to errors from coding inaccuracies.
 To minimize this limitation, we validated the definitions of covariates and clinical outcomes [2,24,25,36].
 Second, treatment quality of warfarin and actual drug adherence of both warfarin and NOACs could not be accurately evaluated due to an inherent limitation of the claims database.
-Third, although this study generated the hypothesis about the existence of obesity paradox in Asian patients with AF receiving OAC, pharmacokinetic and pharmacodynamic data should have been provided to explain the clinical observation.
+Third, although this study generated the hypothesis about the existence of obesity paradox in Asian patients with AF receiving OAC, pharmacokinetic and pharmacodynamic data are not available to explain the clinical observation.
 Fourth, the cause of death could not be identified due to an inherent limitation of claims database from the Korean NHIS.
 Lastly, we only included patients with BMI information among OAC new users with non-valvular AF.
-Although up to 70% of the entire Korean adult patients aged 40 years or older included the national health checkup examination, there might be a possibility of selection bias.
+Although up to 70% of the entire Korean adult patients aged 40 years or older were included in the national health checkup examination, there might be a possibility of selection bias.
 A previous study showed that subjects receiving the national health checkup examinations were younger, more likely to be male, had less prevalent comorbidities and had lower CHA2DS2-VASc score than those without the information of the health checkup examination [37].
-These data should be interpreted and applied cautiously to the general population.
+Thus, these data should be interpreted and applied cautiously to the general population.

 Conclusions

-In this large-size Asian population with AF receiving OAC therapy, higher BMI was independently associated with a lower risk of ischemic stroke, major bleeding, and better survival.
-In contrast, patients with underweight may have higher risks of all-cause mortality and composite clinical outcome as compared to patients with normal BMI.
-Thus, a comprehensive approach should be needed for underweight patients, particularly applying OAC therapy.
+Higher BMI was independently associated with a lower risk of ischemic stroke, major bleeding, and better survival.
+Underweight patients also had a higher risk of all-cause death and the composite clinical outcome.
+The optimal BMI for patients with AF should be defined, and managed according to an intergrated care pathway.

 References